Ivanbo420/Django_App_Test/README.md

 # Django App Test

 ## 📌 Project Description
-Django App Test Automax is a web application built with Django, aimed at sellers of used cars since it is an easy to use platform and the logic is pretty straight forward, as you:
+Django App Test Automax is a web application built with Django, aimed at sellers of used cars since it is an easy to use platform and the logic is pretty straight forward, as you can see:

 Create your account ---> Login ---> List the vehicle you want to sell or ask for information ---> Put your contact info.